pnp/powershell/documentation/Set-PnPSearchExternalSchema.md

 ## DESCRIPTION

 This cmdlet can be used to initially set or update the current schema set on a connection to an external datasource that is being indexed into Microsoft Search through a custom connector.
+The URL returned can be queried in Microsoft Graph to check on the status of the schema update.

 ## EXAMPLES